Skip to main content

 Output

-Retrieve a secret from the vault
+Retrieve the secret from the vault

-slv vault get -v test.slv.yaml -n db_password
+slv vault get --vault test.slv.yaml --name my_cat

 Output

-slv vault share -v test.slv.yaml -s bob
+slv vault shell --vault test.slv.yaml

 Output